 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.
-After an instance of physical intervention, the pupil will be immediately taken to the headteacher and the pupil's parent will be contacted - parents may be asked to collect the pupil and take them home for the rest of the day.
+After an instance of physical intervention, the child will be immediately taken to the headteacher and the child's parent will be contacted - parents may be asked to collect the child and take them home for the rest of the day.